nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The following window should appear within a few seconds - this is the Session Screen, where you can create, open, or delete interview sessions:
 5. Type the command in the command box and press <kbd>Enter</kbd> to execute it. e.g. typing `help` and pressing Enter will open this user guide.
 6. Some example commands you can try:
-    -  `list rooms`: lists all rooms that are vacant.
+    -  `rooms --vacant`: lists all rooms that are vacant.
     - `allocate A0123456X 08-108`: allocate a student with the student ID A0123456X to room number 08-108.
     - `exit`: exits the app.
 8. Refer to “Features” for details of all the commands.